BREAKING NEWS

 Article continues below advertisement

-The couple told police on Sept.
-13 that she left the house in the middle of the night, and that was false from a review of multiple surveillance videos in the area, The Star Advertiser reported.
+The couple told police the girl left the house in the middle of the night, but a review of multiple surveillance videos in the area allegedly show that was false, The Star Advertiser reported.

 Article continues below advertisement

-“Unfortunately, what began as a search for a missing girl turned into a murder investigation focused on the Kaluas,” Honolulu interim police chief Rade Vanic told The Star Advertiser.
+“Unfortunately, what began as a search for a missing girl turned into a murder investigation focused on the Kaluas,” Honolulu interim police chief Rade Vanic told The Star Advertiser in 2021.
 “We believe that the evidence leads to the Kaluas and no one else.”

 Anyone who may have seen Isabella or had interactions with her or her sisters from 2019 to August 2021 are asked to call CrimeStoppers at (808) 955-8300.
 Anyone who may have seen Lehua or Isaac “Sonny” Kalua from August to September are also asked to call CrimeStoppers.